 Combined with this, Bristol is facing wider challenges that expose our young people to greater levels of aggression, violence and disorder, more often than not as a result of growing tensions between different groups in the wake of events such as Brexit.
 Bristol also holds a proud 'Exist to Resist' identifier and this has been evidenced by the large numbers of Bristolians joining activist groups such as Extinction Rebellion and others.
-Cotham's diversity is our greatest gift and we are passionate to put in the hard work to tackle unconscious bias and continue our journey to being an anti racist school.
+Cotham School's diversity is our greatest gift and we are passionate to put in the hard work to tackle unconscious bias and continue our journey to being an anti-racist school.
 We are working towards this in a number of ways:

-- 1. Addressing Unconscious Bias and how to be Anti-Racist through regular staff training - 2.
-Creating a Social Justice Library for staff and students - 3.
-The work of the school's BAME Strategy Group, made up of a cross-section of staff, students and interested parents - 4.
-Ongoing work on decolonising the curriculum in conjunction with the One Bristol Curriculum project - 5.
+- 1. Addressing unconscious bias and how to be anti-racist through regular staff training - 2.
+Creating a Social Justice Library for staff and students

+- 3. The work of the school's Anti-Racist Educators Forum, made up of a cross-section of staff keen to develop their racial literacy and disseminate this learning to colleagues - 4.
+Ongoing work on diversifying and globalising the curriculum to ensure that students are exposed to narratives, history, achievements and perspectives from all over the world, not just the Western world - 5.
 Introducing Restorative Approaches to behaviour - 6.
 Taking a clear position and response to #BLM - 7.
 Committing towards achieving the Anti-Racist School Award with Carnegie School of Education at Leeds Beckett University - 8.
-The senior leadership team undertaking an 18-month programme on Race, Identity and School Leadership with Integrity Coaching - 9.
-Working with a range of other organisations committed to race equality e.g. TALO, SARI, ZAZI, BAMEed, Integrate, the BAME South West Leaders Network, BCC, Youth Resilience Network UK.
+The senior leadership team undertaking an 18-month programme on Race, Identity and School Leadership with Integrity Coaching - Working with a range of other organisations committed to race equality e.g. TALO, SARI, ZAZI, BAMEed, Integrate, the BAME South West Leaders Network, BCC, Youth Resilience Network UK - 10.
+Hosting community cultural events for our parents/carers, students, staff and wider community - 11.
+Developing positive community partnerships with local businesses to encourage inclusive community cohesion